enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

 Require()
 ---------

-The globally available function will load a JavaScript file and return the exports as objects.
+This globally available function will load a JavaScript file and return the exports as objects.
 The function implements parts of the `CommonJS Modules Specification`_.

 .. js:function:: require(path)

-    :param string path: Path to the javascript to load.
+    :param string path: Path to the JavaScript to load.
     :returns: The loaded JavaScript object exports.

 Examples: